Breast reduction in Paris: Treatment, prices and before and after effects

 The support bra is to be kept on permanently until 3 weeks after the operation.

-What will my cup look like after the procedure?
+Breast reduction cup: What will my cup look like after the operation?

 The majority of patients requiring a breast reduction have a cup size larger than an E.